 The Student Center display case is located on the main floor near the Dining Hall.
-Student organizations may schedule this area to display their activities such as recruitment materials, pictures, etc. A Room Request Form must be completed to acquire this location.
+Student organizations may schedule this area to display their activities such as recruitment materials, pictures, etc. Please contact clively@concord.edu if you'd like to reserve the Showcase Display.
 This space is shared by other organizations and is used for other University functions, so scheduling is limited to one week per request.